Flash Memoir-

 a couple of people that are holding some drinks

-It was a random gathering, us detail representatives deciding to sing the night away after a day of coverage in the regional hospital.
-As medical representatives, we were always flexible, easy to adjust, so we chose the loftiest, literally the highest, floor of Coronado Loft, a gambling place made to look like a leisure spot.
+It was a random gathering, us detail representatives deciding to sing the night away after a full day of hospital coverage.
+As med reps, we were used to these spontaneous drink-meets, nights that gave us a brief escape from quotas, commissions, and the underlying competition of detailing.
+This time, we chose the topmost floor of Coronado Loft, a gambling den advertised as a leisure spot.

-I was in my company uniform, three-inch heels and a crisp blazer.
-We were all dressed in our own versions of expensive style, our stipends visible in what we chose to wear.
-We had grown used to each other over years of waiting in hospital corridors, outside clinics, holding folders for signatures.
-We already knew how to laugh together, how to talk in that witty, coded way sales reps do.
+I was in my company uniform, three-inch heels, and blazer.
+Most were dressed in their versions of expensive styles, their stipends visible in what they're wearing.
+Since we had grown used to each other over years of waiting in hospital corridors, outside clinics, holding folders for signatures, we knew how to laugh together, how to talk in that witty, coded way sales reps do.

-The big pharmaceutical companies, Glaxo, Pfizer, the international names, set the tone.
+Top hustlers of pharmaceutical companies, Glaxo, Pfizer, the international mergers, set the tone.
 Glasses went up as much for negotiation as for celebration.
-Pay differentials, off-the-record deals, pharmacy leverage, all of it surfaced between laughs.
-Conversation moved in a practiced sales rhythm: fast, agreeable, persuasive, always already halfway to a close.
+Pay differentials, off-the-record deals, pharmacy leverage slipped easily between laughs.
+Conversation loosened from the usual sales rhythm into easy chatter, quick, open-ended, with sly pranks passed around the table.

-But no one complained.
-No one stopped how talking slowly turned into touching, and touching kept going like it was normal, like it was expected.
-The jokes came fast, practiced, landing easy; but something in them felt like laughter covering a crack.
-I felt the room asking me to keep up.
+Talking slowly turned into touching, and touching kept going like it was expected.
+Nobody seemed to mind, drunk noise encroaching as lights flickered in smoke you couldn’t step out of.
+The room had already given up its rules of etiquette.
 How easy it was to just go along, to not question the next hand on a shoulder, the next tap on a lap.

-The party ended without ceremony.
-One moment we were laughing, the next we were being ushered out.
-I don’t remember paying anything.
-Someone covered my bill, someone probably more drunk than I was.
-People drifted out in twos and threes.
-Some steady.
-Some leaning on someone.
+The party ended without fuss.
+One moment we were cavorting in laughter, the next we were being ushered out.
+Someone covered the whole bill, probably more drunk than I was.
+People drifted out in twos and threes: some steady, some leaning on someone.
 Like me.

-Down in the lobby, then outside, the night air hit my face cold.
-It didn’t sober me up.
-It only made things feel more eerie, like a warning I couldn’t read clearly.
-Like I was still inside the room, just pulled into another scene.
+Down in the lobby, then outside, the night air bit my face cold.
+It didn’t sober me, just felt eerie, like a warning I couldn’t read.
+I was still inside the room somehow, and this next scene arrived without transition, I had forgotten my script.
+I moved through the lines half-aware, my adlib unfit, heavy, and somnolent,

 “How are you getting home?”
 I heard someone ask.